ryogrid/articles/skiplist_en.md

         - For example, if the mutex is A, B, and C, and the order is A->B->C, A->C is OK, but B->A, C->B is not
         - In Skip List, the nodes are connected from the head node to the last node, so you only need to follow that order
     - Lock retention
       - After starting access to the Skip List, always hold the lock of at least one node, except when split and some processes for node deletion are being performed, and release the lock after the access is completed.
-When retrying (see below), all locks are released in the same way
+When retrying (see below), all locks are released also
 - Node search process
   - The code contains comments [number], each of which is explained below.
-  - At the end of FindNode, if the return value isSuccess is true, the thread has acquired the R or W-lock of the returned foundNode Also, the pin count of the node is increased by +1
+  - At the end of FindNode, if the return value **isSuccess** is true, the thread has acquired the R or W-lock of the returned **foundNode** Also, the pin count of the node is increased by +1
     - W-lock for update operations, R-lock for reference operations
     - In the code, the term "latch" is used instead of "lock" as is customary in the world of database systems